 The low-interest subsidized Berkeley Loan is offered on a case-by-case basis to Berkeley students with financial need who meet all other financial aid eligibility requirements.

-Please wait until you receive the ACS email (email@example.com) before completing the loan requirements; the email will be sent starting May 1 for Summer and August for Fall term.
+You will receive the ACS email (email@example.com) within 48 business hours after you accept the loan online (check all folders including your spam folder); the email will be sent starting May 1 for Summer and August for Fall term.
 Complete Loan Requirements: If you received an email advising you to complete the loan requirements, begin at the Financial Counselor website.
 After you complete the Entrance Counseling (be sure to select "Institutional Loans" before you take the Entrance Interview Quiz during the session), you will be automatically routed to the E-Sign website, where you can complete your personalized Promissory Note and Truth in Lending (TILA) documentation.

 The Loan Process

 If you are eligible, the Berkeley Loan will be included as part of your academic year financial aid package.
 You can view your financial aid package in CalCentral.
 If you decide to borrow the Berkeley Loan, you need to complete the following processes.

 To receive the Institutional Berkeley Loan at UC Berkeley, you need to complete required processes by the following deadlines at the latest: Attending Fall-only: November 30 Attending Fall/Spring or Spring-Only: April 30 Attending Summer Sessions: Enrollment Periods: Deadline to Complete Loan Process: ou will not be able to begin the process for a Summer Berkeley Loan until you receive the email from ACS (firstname.lastname@example.org) starting May 1.
 Check all e-mail folders including the spam folder for this information.Y

 Step 1.
 Accept your loan on Cal Central.